-TERMS OF BUSINESS – 30 MAY 2018
+TERMS OF BUSINESS – 5 October 2020

 The following terms of business apply to all engagements accepted by Third Sector Accountancy Limited.
 All work is carried out under these terms except where changes are expressly agreed in writing.

 Our engagement letter, the schedules of services and our standard terms and conditions of business are governed by, and should be construed in accordance with English law.
 Each party agrees that the courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it on any basis.
 Each party irrevocably waives any right to object to any action being brought in those courts, to claim that the action has been brought in an inappropriate forum, or to claim that those courts do not have jurisdiction.

 We will not accept responsibility if you act on advice previously given by us without first confirming with us that the advice is still valid in light of any change in the law or in your circumstances.
 We will accept no liability for losses arising from changes in the law, or the interpretation thereof, that occur after the date on which the advice is given.

 As with other professional services firms, we are required to identify our clients for the purposes of the UK anti-money laundering legislation.
 We may request from you, and retain, such information and documentation as we require for these purposes and/or make searches of appropriate databases.
 If we are not able to obtain satisfactory evidence of your identity, we will not be able to proceed with the engagement.

 Unless we are authorised by you to disclose information on your behalf, we confirm that if you give us confidential information we will, at all times during and after this engagement, keep it confidential, except as required by law or as provided for in regulatory, ethical or other professional pronouncements applicable to us or our engagement.

 You agree that, if we act for other clients who are or who become your competitors, to comply with our duty of confidentiality it will be sufficient for us to take such steps as we think appropriate to preserve the confidentiality of information given to us by you, both during and after this engagement.
 These may include taking the same or similar steps as we take in respect of the confidentiality of our own information.

 In addition, if we act for other clients whose interests are or may be adverse to yours, we will manage the conflict by implementing additional safeguards to preserve confidentiality.
 Safeguards may include measures such as separate teams, physical separation of teams, and separate arrangements for storage of, and access to, information.

-3.4.
 You agree that the effective implementation of such steps or safeguards as described above will provide adequate measures to avoid any real risk of confidentiality being impaired.

-3.5.
 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
 The subcontractors will be bound by our client confidentiality terms.

-3.6.
 When we use external or cloud based systems, we will ensure confidentiality of your information is maintained.
 This includes using cloud based accounting software and a cloud based server.
 These servers are located in the United States of America.

-3.7.
 We reserve the right, for the purpose of promotional activity, training or for other business purposes, to mention that you are a client.
 As stated above, we will not disclose any confidential information.

 Conflicts of interest

-4.1.
 We will inform you if we become aware of any conflict of interest in our relationship with you or in our relationship with you and another client, unless we are unable to do so because of our confidentiality obligations.
 We have safeguards that can be implemented to protect the interests of different clients if a conflict arises.
 If conflicts are identified which cannot be managed in a way that protects your interests, we regret that we will be unable to provide further services.

 If there is a conflict of interest that is capable of being addressed successfully by the adoption of suitable safeguards to protect your interests, we will adopt those safeguards.
 In resolving the conflict, we would be guided by ICAEW’s Code of Ethics, which can be viewed at icaew.com/en/membership/regulations-standards-and-guidance/ethics.
 During and after our engagement, you agree that we reserve the right to act for other clients whose interests are or may compete with or be adverse to yours, subject, of course, to our obligations of confidentiality and the safeguards set out in the paragraph on confidentiality above.